Best Things To Do In Paris

 Opera Garnier staircase| ©Valerian Guillot

 Another emblematic building is the Opera Garnier.
 The shows that were held in this magnificent building (you must see it both day and night, illuminated) concentrated the elite of French society and politics and those stories will tell you when you visit its sumptuous corridors and its performance hall.
-During the day, you can visit the building by purchasing tickets for a guided tour at the Opéra Garnier: and if you are in Paris at night, note that concerts and shows are still held there.

-8. Cross the Arc de Triomphe and the Champs Elysees
+8. Cross the Arc de Triomphe and the Champs Elysées

-Arc de Triomphe|Misko
+Arc de Triomphe in Paris|Misko

-Arc de Triomphe|Misko
+Arc de Triomphe in Paris|Misko

-North of the Seine and in the middle of the Place Charles de Gaulle is Paris' famous Arc de Triomphe, which you can visit from below or climb to view the city from above.
-If you do the latter, you will see that the skyscrapers of the Defénse de Paris (the business district), the Arc itself and the pyramid of the Louvre form a perfect straight line.
+North of the Seine and in the middle of the Place Charles de Gaulle is the famous Arc de Triomphe in Paris, which you can visit from below or climb to see the city from above.
+If you book tickets for the Arc de Triomphe and do the latter, you will see that the skyscrapers of the Defénse de Paris (the business district), the Arc itself and the Louvre pyramid form a perfect straight line.

 9. Stroll through the Luxembourg Gardens